cfpb/unformat-usd/README.md

 ### Running Tests

-We are using [nodeunit](https://github.com/caolan/nodeunit) to test.
-To run tests, first install nodeunit and any dependencies via npm:
+We are using [jest](https://github.com/facebook/jest) to test.
+To run tests, first install jest and any dependencies via yarn:

 ```
 yarn install